abbaslab-va/AbbasCentral/README.md

 * Data is organized heirarchically, with a single parent directory housing folders for each animal recorded during an experiment, each containing subfolders that house all of the data from individual experiments.

 * A file called "config.ini" must be present in the root directory of your data folder that you select when you call the function select_experiment.
 This file is used to indicate the relationship between the timestamp recieved by your acquisition system and the experimental time points they are marking.
-It must include a timestamps section and a timestamp with the key 'Trial Start' in order to trialize spikes.
 An example layout for this file is shown below:

 ```
 [timestamps]